covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 MIDAS Epidemiologic Model Estimates
 =====================================

 The MIDAS Coordination Center collects mostly peer-reviewed estimates for parameters central to modelling CoViD-19 epidemiologically.
-The data can be found on this `github repository <https://github.com/midas-network/COVID-19>`__.
+The data can be found on `this <https://github.com/midas-network/COVID-19>`_ GitHub repository.

 Transmission Data Using Genom Sequencing
 =========================================

-The `Nextstrain <https://nextstrain.org/ncov>`_ project's data on the transmission and strains of the novel coronavirus is available on this`github repository <https://github.com/nextstrain/ncov>`_.
+The `Nextstrain <https://nextstrain.org/ncov>`_ project's data on the transmission and strains of the novel coronavirus is available on `GitHub <https://github.com/nextstrain/ncov>`_.

 ..
 Scrapped Datasets